LIPS-scheme/lips/REFERENCE.md

 ```
 (sqrt number)

-Function return square root of the number.
+Function that returns the square root of the number.
 ```

 ## square